 General.
-Holders of Class A common shares and Class B common shares have the same rights except for voting and conversion rights.
+Holders of Class A common shares and Class B common shares generally have the same rights except for voting and conversion rights.
 All of our outstanding common shares are fully paid and non-assessable.
 Certificates representing the common shares are issued in registered form.
-Our shareholders who are non-residents of the Cayman Islands may freely hold and transfer their common shares.
+Our shareholders who are non-residents of the Cayman Islands may freely hold and transfer their common shares in accordance with the articles of association of the company.